 Students are expected to demonstrate professionalism in classroom, laboratory, and clinical settings.
 Professionalism is assessed with a rubric which is provided to students in the OTA Student Handbook action plan.
 If professionalism issues are identified, OTA faculty will work with the student to develop a corrective action plan.
-If a student fails to comply with corrective action plan, he or she risks receiving a failing grade for the course, regardless of their numerical grade.
+If a student fails to comply with corrective action plan, they receiving a failing grade for the course, regardless of their numerical grade.